agude/agude.github.io/_posts/2018-10-15-my_academic_bully.md

 hardware, and monitored the system.
 The post doc I worked with from Minnesota ran part of the group, and his deputy was a French post doc and my eventual abuser.
-She did not like me from the get-go; I suspect she saw me as a natural ally to my post doc, with whom she was in competition.[^1]
+She did not like me from the get-go; I suspect she saw me as a natural ally to my post doc, with whom she was in competition.[^tenure]

+[^tenure]: The more responsibilities you could claim, the better your chances of [landing that rare tenure-track position][phd] most post docs desired.

 The HLT post docs and grad students spent lots of time training me to handle the responsibilities of the on-call position.
-In fact, as one of the first people to go through the training,[^2] they spent extra time with me as any misunderstanding on my part indicated a problem with the onboarding system.
+In fact, as one of the first people to go through the training,[^training] they spent extra time with me as any misunderstanding on my part indicated a problem with the onboarding system.
 Although she would later abuse me for incompetence, my abuser refused to contribute to my training.

+[^training]: Most of the previous on-calls were veterans who did not need in depth training or documentation.
+They understood the system because they had built it.

 ## The Attacks and My Panic Attack